Last updated on June 18th, 2021

 In the unfortunate event that Tiger Brokers closes down, your assets are still kept safe under these custodian accounts.

-As such, they still should follow similar practices of keeping your assets separate from theirs.
+Nevertheless, they still should follow similar practices of keeping your assets separate from theirs.

 In the unfortunate event that Moomoo closes down, FUTU is unable to touch your assets.